LunarWatcher/lunarwatcher.github.io/til/emacs/loading-plugins-from-vcs.md

     "title": "Loading emacs themes or plugins from version control" }
 ---
-# Loading emacs themes or plugins from version control

 With emacs 30, `use-package` got an extension that allows for the use of version control:
 ```lisp